Patrik Ćavar: Zagreb

-In 1990 Ćavar moved to RK Zagreb-Chromos.
+In 1990, Ćavar moved to RK Zagreb-Chromos.

-During his first season with Zagreb Ćavar had won the Yugoslav First League and was the league's top goalscorer.
+During his first season with Zagreb, Ćavar had won the Yugoslav First League and was the league's top goalscorer.
 They had also won the Yugoslav Cup in a tense final against RK Crvena Zvezda.

 Due to Croatia gaining Independence that same year the Yugoslav Handball Championship was dismantled and the Croatian Handball Championship was formed.
 The First A League started on 21 March.

 By that time Ćavar and his team qualified for the semi-finals of the European Champions Cup.
 The club had changed its name to Zagreb-Loto due to sponsorship.

 Their campaign started with a win at home and a loss away with the aggregate coming to a win of 54:48 against Dukla Liberec.
 The quarter-final match was played against SKIF Krasnodar, they won both matches with the result 50:44 for Zagreb.
 In the semi-final Zagreb-Loto won the first match against Kolding IF 26:17 and lost the second match 20:26 with this result they entered the final due to aggregate 46:43 being in their favor.

 The first final match was played in Zagreb where Ćavar and his team beat TEKA Santander 22:20.
 In the second match Zagreb-Loto destroyed TEKA Santander in big 28:18 defeat. Ćavar scored 4 goals in each of the final matches.

 Ćavar also took the first ever Croatian domestic titles beating Zamet in the league and Coning Medveščak in the finals.

 The following season Ćavar's club changed its name again due to sponsorship reasons into RK Badel 1862 Zagreb.

 Ćavar and his team conquered Croatia and Europe once again.
 Their European campaign brought them to the finals of the European Champions Cup yet again defeating Pivovara Laško Celje, Maccabi, ABC Braga and HB Venissieux Lyon.
 They played against SG Wallau-Massenheim winning both matches and taking the last European Champions Cup trophy. Ćavar scored 4 goals in each of the final matches.

 They had also won the domestic league and cup for another year in a row. Ćavar was awarded the best player of the Croatian First A League for that season.

 The 1993–94 season saw Ćavar winning the domestic title and he was awarded the best player of the Croatian First A League yet again.
 In 1994 he was named best Croatian handballer by Croatian Handball Federation and Sportske novosti.

-The next three season Ćavar won all of the domestic titles and reached the EHF Champions League final in 1995 and 1997.
+During the next three seasons, Ćavar won all of the domestic titles and reached the EHF Champions League final in 1995 and 1997.